aston89/ChatGPT-Visual-Degrader-for-Long-Chats/README.md

 - CPU and memory usage are still influenced by the underlying ChatGPT page and JavaScript.
 This script minimizes repaint and visual processing but does not alter internal JS logic.
 - Works on ChatGPT web pages: `https://chat.openai.com/*` and `https://chatgpt.com/*`.
-- Tested with long conversations and software rendering (Mercury browser), significantly reducing memory footprint while preserving usability.
+- Tested with long conversations and software rendering, significantly reducing memory footprint while preserving usability.

 ---